yihengsun/TransBoost/README.md

 }
 ```

-### NotesW:
+### Notes:
-Please note the code works perfectly in Linux and MacOS; But if you are using Windows, some simple modification may be required.
+Please note the code works perfectly in Linux and MacOS; But if you are using Windows, please mannually replace the source code of XGBoost with files in `TransBoost`.